noamhoffer/academic-kickstart/content/home/research.md

 {{%expand "History of Philosophy"%}}
 ​Extending my work on Kant’s philosophy of religion, I am planning to work on the following papers.
 One is a paper about the role of God in the Critique of the Power of Judgment.
 I explain why the faculty of reflective judgment is introduced as an addition to the faculty of reason by relating it to the notion of God as an intuitive intellect.
 A second paper is about the relation between Kant’s moral and theoretical conceptions of God.
 While acknowledging Kant’s repeated claims about the superiority of the moral conception over the theoretical one, I argue that the latter informs in a significant way the former regarding its content and its epistemic status.

-In addition to Kant, I am interested in working on less-researched figures in late 18th and early 19th century German philosophy.
-One article under review is about Moses Mendelssohn’s proof for the existence of God in the Morning Hours (see above).
+In addition to Kant, I am interested in working on less-researched figures in 18th century philosophy.
+One paper reconstructs Richard Price's proofs for the existence of God.
+I argue that it belongs to a family of modal proofs stemming from Augustine through Ralph Cudworth.
+I compare this lineage to Leibniz's and Kant's Modal proofs.
 In another paper, I plan to explore the theological position of Lessing’s Christianity of Reason and Mendelssohn’s charitable appropriation of it in the Morning Hours.
 I suggest that these texts present an interesting theological alternative vis-à-vis Kant on the one hand and rationalism on the other hand.
 {{% /expand%}}

 {{%expand "Practical Philosophy"%}}